THE-DEEPDAS/Anveshak/docs/frontend-components.md

 ## Architecture Overview

-Cold Mailer's frontend is built using React with a component-based architecture.
+Anveshak 's frontend is built using React with a component-based architecture.
 It follows these key architectural principles:

 - **Component Encapsulation**: Each component has a specific responsibility
 - **Context-based State Management**: AppContext provides global state